 When you are ready to defrost the pie, transfer it to the refrigerator.
 Let thaw for at least 12 hours.

-Pumpkin pie is the classic but this dairy free butternut squash pie is just as creamy but is enriched by a hit of vanilla and a touch of brown sugar.
+Pumpkin pie is the classic, but this vegan butternut squash pie is just as creamy and is enriched by a hint of vanilla and a touch of brown sugar.

 Ingredients